modelscope/dash-infer/docs/sphinx/devel/source_code_build_en.rst

    # Then, run any Python program utilizing the DashInfer Engine.

-2. Print OP profile data
+2. Print OP pro

-   To view the profiling information, insert the following function call before deinitializing the engine, replacing model_name with your actual model's name:
+To view the profiling information, call the following function before deinitializing the engine:

 .. code-block:: bash